Strong families: what they are and why they’re important

 Predictable environments in strong families

-Predictability in your family life is especially good when children are going through challenges, developmental changes or uncertainty.
+Predictability in family life is especially good when children are going through challenges, developmental changes or uncertainty.
 For example, if your child is settling into a new school, your family’s evening routine at home might be very comforting.

 - Create a family routine so that everyone knows what to expect – who should do what, when, in what order and how often.
-A family routine can also help you to make time for enjoyable family activities or time with individual children.
+A family routine can also help you to make time for enjoyable family activities or one-on-one time with children.

 - Emphasise your family values – for example, love, respect, acceptance, support for each other, and so on.
 Family rituals and family rules are good ways to make sure everyone knows what’s important to your family.